Explanation of the answers

 It is also common to think that the distribution of the estate is automatically the same whether or not you have a Will.
 Even for common-law spouses.
 This is also incorrect.

-Manitoba also treats common-law spouses in the same was as a married couple.
-As do the Yukon, Northwest Territories and Nunavut.
+Manitoba also treats common-law spouses in the same way as a married couple.
+As do the Yukon, Northwest Territories, and Nunavut.

 Saskatchewan includes common law spouses, but excludes married partners who are currently living with a different partner at the time of the testator’s death.

-The question specifically asked about Ontario, and in Ontario, New Brunswick, Nova Scotia, PEI, as well as Newfoundland and Labrador, there is absolutely no recognition of a common-law status for estates where there is no Will.
+The question specifically asked about Ontario.
+In Ontario, New Brunswick, Nova Scotia, PEI, and Newfoundland and Labrador, there is absolutely no recognition of a common-law status for estates where there is no Will.
 The common-law partner will receive absolutely nothing (unless they claim a dependency, in which case they can apply to the courts for a share of the estate).